kfran127/os-ticket-prereqs/README.md

 <p><strong>Installing MySQL Step 5</strong>: Description of Step 5.
 From the `osTicket-Installation-Files` folder, install **MySQL 5.5.62 (mysql-5.5.62-win32.msi)** using the Typical Setup.
 After the installation is complete, launch the Configuration Wizard.
-Select "Standard Configuration," and set the MySQL root username and password to whatever I just put `root` for both.
-Restart your VM to apply all changes.</p>
+Select "Standard Configuration," and set the MySQL root username and password to whatever I just put `root` for both.</p>

 <p align="center">
   <img src="https://i.imgur.com/DmEXE8R.png" height="80%" width="80%" alt="Step 5 Image"/>
 </p>
-<p><strong>Step 6</strong>: Description of Step 6.
-Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.</p>
+<p><strong>Step 6</strong>: Open IIS as an administrator by searching for "IIS Manager" and selecting "Run as Administrator."
+Next, register PHP in IIS by navigating to "PHP Manager" and setting the path to "C:\PHP\php-cgi.exe".
+Once PHP is registered, reload IIS by stopping and starting the server through IIS Manager.</p>

+<p>Afterward, install osTicket v1.15.8.
+Go to the "osTicket-Installation-Files" folder on your desktop, unzip "osTicket-v1.15.8.zip," and copy the "upload" folder into "C:\inetpub\wwwroot."
+Rename the "upload" folder to "osTicket."
+Once renamed, reload IIS again by stopping and starting the server.</p>

+<p>Now, access osTicket by going to IIS Manager, navigating to "Sites" -> "Default Website" -> "osTicket", and clicking "Browse *:80" on the right-hand side.
+This should open osTicket in your browser.
+If certain PHP extensions are not enabled, return to IIS Manager, navigate to "Sites" -> "Default Website" -> "osTicket", double-click "PHP Manager", and then click "Enable or disable an extension".
+Enable the following extensions: "php_imap.dll", "php_intl.dll", and "php_opcache.dll".
+Refresh the osTicket site in your browser after enabling the extensions.</p>

+<p>Next, rename the configuration file.
+Go to "C:\inetpub\wwwroot\osTicket\include", and rename "ost-sampleconfig.php" to "ost-config.php".
+Set permissions for the "ost-config.php" file by disabling inheritance.
+Right-click the file, select "Properties", go to the "Security" tab, click "Advanced", then select "Disable inheritance" and remove all inherited permissions.
+Add new permissions by assigning "Everyone" full control over the file.</p>

 <p align="center">
   <img src="https://i.imgur.com/DmEXE8R.png" height="80%" width="80%" alt="Step 5 Image"/>